Carrot Top Pesto, a Simple Food Waste Recovery Recipe

 - Did you know carrot tops are great on their own?
 Try our Sauteed Carrot Greens recipe and turn food waste into a side dish

 Craving more simple pesto sauce recipes?
-Check out our Radish Greens Pesto or 5-Minute Nut-Free Chickpea Basil Pesto, both outside-the-box pesto sauce recipes that will add a boost of flavor and fun to your meals.
+Check out our Radish Greens Pesto, Beet Leaves Pesto, or 5-Minute Nut-Free Chickpea Basil Pesto, all outside-the-box pesto sauce recipes that will add a boost of flavor and fun to your meals.

 Did you make this Carrot Top Pesto?
 Leave a comment below and rate the recipe to let us know how it turned out.
 Save this recipe for later by pinning to your favorite sauce Pinterest board and make sure to tag me on Fork in the Road’s Instagram to show me your carrot green creations!